krishnahanda484/finetuning_personal_dataset/README.md

 model.config.use_cache = False
 trainer.train()

 The Trainer handles training, evaluation, and checkpoint saving automatically.
-The training parameters are optimized for low-memory environments.
+The parameters above are optimized for low-memory environments such as Colab.

-Loading the Fine-Tuned Model and Inference
+8. Loading the Fine-Tuned Model and Running Inference

 Once training is complete, load the fine-tuned model for testing and generate predictions:

-python
-Copy code
 from peft import PeftModel

 base_model = AutoModelForCausalLM.from_pretrained(